-Outside areas and boundaries Repair category 1 Notes Outside areas and boundaries appear adequate for purpose.
-On going maintenance should be envisaged for a plot of this type.
-There is a services pole located in the front garden.
+Outside areas and boundaries

+Repair category 1

+Notes Outside areas and boundaries appear adequate for purpose.

 Ceilings

-Repair category 1
+Repair category 2

-Notes No obvious significant defects were noted to the ceiling surfaces.
+Notes Plaster cracking and deterioration was noted to some of the ceiling surfaces, consistent with age.
 As age increases, it is not unusual for the plaster to lose its key with the timber lathing, and such defects are only revealed when decorative surfaces are stripped to allow redecoration to take place.